anyaevostinar/anyaevostinar.github.io/classes/257-f23/project-1-individual.md

   * Are the column headers included in the data?

   Yes, the column headers are row 0 of the data and can be accessed as such.

+  * Is the data 0-indexed or 1-indexed?

+  Even though the data values are 1-indexed, you should still use Python's typical 0-indexing.
+The data is just being read into a nested list; nothing fancy!